Who is eligible for a grant from the Foundation?

 Most grants are awarded for a one-year period.
 So, if the grant is awarded in late February, the grant funds should be spent out by the end of the following February.
 The award letter will explicitly state the start and end date of the grant period.

-I have heard that the Foundation has new Priorities.
-How can I learn more about the Foundation Priorities and whether or not my project fits within the Priorities?
+I have heard that the Foundation has new Priorities and Leverage Points.
+How can I learn more about the Foundation Priorities and whether or not my work fits within the Priorities?

-The Foundation has a new Strategic Plan under which new Foundation Priorities have been identified.
-You can view the Foundation Priorities and download the Strategic Plan by clicking here.
+The Foundation has a new Strategic Plan in which Foundation Priorities and Leverage Points have been identified.
+You can get more information about the Strategic Plan, Foundation Priorities and Leverage Points, including the opportunity to view recent webinars by clicking on the "Apply" page on the website here.

 If my project does not align with the Foundation Priorities, can I still apply?

-Applications outside the Foundation Priorities will be considered, but preference will be given to those applications that are in alignment with one or more Foundation Priorities.
+Applications outside the Foundation Priorities will be considered, but preference will be given to those applications that are most competitive and in alignment with one or more Foundation Priorities.

 Are the Foundation Priorities ranked in order of importance?